mauritssilvis/darts/cli/java/README.md

 |       | D2 |  - | 1 |
 ```

-This table shows how the scores 1 to 4 can be reached for a specific type of darts game.
+This table shows how scores from 1 to 4 can be reached for a specific type of darts game.
-Specifically, the table applies to an any-in, double-out game with the ‘standard’ London dartboard.
+Specifically, the table applies to a double-out game with the ‘standard’ London dartboard.
+There are no restrictions on the first dart.

 Similarly, the command